George Thomas (badminton)

 George Thomas (born 15 April 1966) is an Indian former badminton player from Kerala.
 He won the National Singles title in 1990 and the doubles title with Jaseel P. Ismail in 1992.
 He was a member of the Indian team that won a silver medal in the 1998 Commonwealth Games.
 He was conferred with the Arjuna Award in 2002 for his contribution to Indian Badminton.

-He is at present working for Bharat Petroleum Corporation Limited and is posted at Kochi.
+He was employed with Bharat Petroleum Corporation Limited in the HR Department at Kochi and has now retired from service.